Virtual-/JadedBot/README.md

 REDDIT_SECRET = REDDITSECRETHERE
 ```

+If reddit functionality is not required, rename `reddit.py` in the cogs directory to `reddit.py.backup`.
+Checks will be put in place in the later version to run without any tokens added to the configfile.

-These entries in the file need to be filled, the top `TOKEN` is your discord API key.
+The token entry, the top `TOKEN` is your discord API key.
 The following two are only necessary if you want reddit functionality.
 If you want that follow this [guide](https://praw.readthedocs.io/en/latest/getting_started/authentication.html).

 Start up the program with `$ python3 jaded.py`.
 It's best to run this in the background somehow, there are various ways to do this on Linux/BSD systems with GNU Screen, Tmux or simply running `$ python3 jaded.py &`.